-In the fifth instalment of his series on property development Bryce Yardney, Property Strategist at Metropole Property Strategists, explains in detail how to secure funding for your real estate development project.
+In the fifth instalment of his series on property development Bryce Yardney, property development Specialist at Metropole Property explains in detail how to secure funding for your real estate development project.

 Before you commence any development project, it is obviously crucial to first establish how much you can borrow and how you will be able to manage all associated costs of the development.